Ever heard the riddle about the tree falling in the forest?

 - FUNCTIONALITY – A product or service must get the job done.
-But even products unable to differentiate functionally, can still gain market leadership in other ways.
+If you own an attribute that can’t be copied by a competitor, great!
+But even if you’re unable to differentiate your product functionally, you can still gain leadership in other ways.

 - IMPACT – People get information through their 5 senses: sight, sound, taste, touch, and smell.
 Any of these sensory inputs could represent a customer benefit.

 - EMOTION – All information is first processed by people as emotion.
 Emotions mix with memories that may be positive or negative.
 Positive associations can represent a benefit for customers.

 - LOGIC – The more reasons a customer has to buy a product, before, during and after the sale, the more benefits they’ll get from using it.